swentel/indieweb/README.md

   (note, article, event, rsvp, reply, like, repost, bookmark)
 - Auto-create comments from 'in-reply-to'
 - Reply on comments and send webmention
-- Feeds: microformats and jf2
+- Feeds: microformats, atom and jf2
+- Microsub link exposing
+- Send a micropub post to Aperture on incoming webmentions
 - Fediverse integration
-- Microsub link exposing

 This is only the tip of the iceberg and much more functionality will be added.